garyrussell/message-stream-processing/README.md

 ### Spring Cloud Data Flow Server

-To set up the Spring Cloud Data Flow (SCDF) Server, please follow the steps in this repo:
+To set up the Spring Cloud Data Flow (SCDF) Server, I modified the scripts found in this project:

 https://github.com/lshannon/spring-cloud-data-flow-setup

-We will use the Server to create and manage streams.
+Similar scripts can be found in the 'scripts' folder of this project.

+To run this you will need a paid subscription on PWS and a CloudAMQP plan that is at least as robust as 'Tiger'.

 ### Message Production